txpost/e-cue/README.md

 - [Python](https://www.python.org/) (v3.8 or higher recommended)
 - [Ollama](https://ollama.ai/) installed and running locally
 - The `llama3:latest` model pulled in Ollama (or modify the model in `e-cue.py`)
-- ChromaDB (will be installed via pip and started locally, see setup below)
+- ChromaDB (will be installed via pip, uses persistent client mode)

 ### Installing Ollama